uwu/uwu.network/src/pages/~sink/blog/2023/03/codec-testing.md

 [here](https://f.yellows.ink/quiet_system_codecs_rpp.zip)
 (without the full FLACs of each track, which were omitted, but the lossless parts have wavs supplied anyway.)

-Hope to see you back here soon!
+Hope to see you back here soon!<br/>
   -- Yellowsink

 <script src="^js/quiet_codecs.ts"></script>